UkuSoome/ChessMove/main/README.md

 1) urlString - Server API endpoint.
 2) move - Message to send to the server endpoint.
-3) begin - To indicate wheter to send the start game or move command.
+3) begin - To indicate to send either the start game or move command.